ryanschwarting/coinflip-solana-program/README.md

 Important Considerations:

-- The frontend should only prompt winners to claim rewards, saving non-winners from unnecessary transactions.
+- The frontend should only prompt winners to claim rewards.
-- A backend service could be implemented to automatically finalize games, improving user experience but introducing centralization and operational costs.
+- Players who lost or tied do not need to perform this transaction.
-- If no backend service is used, the frontend should guide the player to call the finalize function after a short wait (typically 5-10 seconds for Orao VRF to fulfill the randomness).
+- This structure provides a house edge through the Tie result, ensuring long-term sustainability for the game.

 Estimated Timings: